If you’re a fan of grilled bite-sized varieties of meat, straight out of the heat right before your mouth, then you would love to discover Yakiniku!

 The term Yakiniku refers specifically to the Japanese style of grilling bite-sized beef or offal, over charcoal iron grids outdoor, or with gas or electric hot plates indoors.
-First used in reference to the western barbeque in the 1872 book “Seiyo Ryoritsu”, by Japanese writer Robun Kanagaki, it identifies dishes introduced by the Koreans in Japan.
+First used in reference to the western barbeque in the 1872 book “Seiyo Ryoritsu”, by Japanese writer Robin Kanagaki, it identifies dishes introduced by the Koreans in Japan.

-Although it is believed to be inspired by popular Korean dishes, Bulgogi and Galbi, the process of preparation where the Yakiniku meat is grilled, unseasoned and served with a sauce, is what sets it apart from the other BBQ dishes.
+Although it is believed to be inspired by popular Korean dishes, Bulgogi and Galbi, the process of preparation where the Yakiniku meat is grilled, unseasoned, and served with a sauce, is what sets it apart from the other BBQ dishes.

 The dish is eaten while grilling the meat, which could be any of the varieties we highlighted earlier over a fire.
 The term can also be used to refer to dishes prepared in a similar way as the Yakiniku.

 The seafood/meat can be grilled simultaneously with vegetables into a whole dish you can call “Yakiniku”.
-Quite often the type of meat used can depend on the region where a Yakiniku cuisine is situated.
+Quite often the type of meat used can depend on the region where Yakiniku cuisine is situated.

 Hence, several grilled meat cuisines can provide their visitors with their preferences aside from beef or offal, such as Vienna sausage, chicken, pork, lamb ( called the Mongolian mutton BBQ, Genghis Khan in Japan) with veggies.

 The sauces are often of two types based on how they are used.
-One sauce is applied when seasoning or marinade the meat before grilling, and another can be used as a dipping after it has been grilled (the Japanese style).
+One sauce is applied when seasoning or marinate the meat before grilling, and another can be used as a dipping after it has been grilled (the Japanese style).

 How Yakiniku originated and its history, has several theories to it, two of which we will be highlighting shortly, as well as the factors that have promoted its popularity across Japan and international cuisines.

 The first theory on Yakiniku’s birth was that it became a dish after World War II.
-Being introduced by Koreans residents in Japan at the time, the aftermath of the war had resulted in food shortage.
+Being introduced by Korean residents in Japan at the time, the aftermath of the war had resulted in a food shortage.
 This had forced the Korean immigrants to make use of the parts of beef and pork entrails discarded by the Japanese, grilling it overheat to feed and making a business out of the remaining.

-Stores which sold the grilled meat were called “Horumon-yaki” stalls which in Japanese (Osaka dialect) was “放るもん” (houru mon) which meant “things that were discarded”.
+Stores that sold the grilled meat were called “Horumon-yaki” stalls which in Japanese (Osaka dialect) was “放るもん” (houru mon) which meant “things that were discarded”.
 The stalls later expanded into using a variety of other animal parts (short ribs, loins).

 The second theory, however, faulted the origination of Yakiniku as a post-war dish.
 It highlighted that the Japanese were fans of grilled meat over an open fire during the Meiji restoration in 1871 (a period when they welcomed western culture to the country).
 Hence, the grilling of beef innards and pork offal were delicacies even before the prewar days.